eclipse-hono/hono/site/documentation/content/admin-guide/auth-server-config.md

 are no remote service APIs for managing the identities and their authorities.

 The Auth Server is implemented as a Quarkus application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-service-auth-quarkus/) created from it.

 {{% notice info %}}
 The Auth Server had originally been implemented as a Spring Boot application.
-That variant has been deprecated with Hono 1.10.0 and will be completely removed in Hono 2.0.0.
+That variant has been removed in Hono 2.0.0.
-The [Spring Boot based Docker image](https://hub.docker.com/r/eclipse/hono-service-auth/) will be available until then.
 {{% /notice %}}

 ## Service Configuration